 Treatment Disposition, Patient Demographics, and Disease/Treatment Characteristics

-• A total of 136 patients received 1 prior LOT in the CARTITUDE-4 study.15
+• A total of 136 patients received 1 prior LOT in the CARTITUDE-4 study.17

 • In the CARVYKTI arm, 68 patients underwent apheresis/bridging therapy; 40 patients had functionally high-risk MM.
-Of the 68 patients, 60 patients received CARVYKTI as study treatment; 35 patients had functionally high-risk MM.15
+Of the 68 patients, 60 patients received CARVYKTI as study treatment; 35 patients had functionally high-risk MM.17

-• A total of 68 patients received standard care; 39 of these patients had functionally high-risk MM.15
+• A total of 68 patients received standard care; 39 of these patients had functionally high-risk MM.17

-• Functionally high-risk MM defined as PD ≤18 months after receiving ASCT or the start of initial frontline therapy in patients with no ASCT.15
+• Functionally high-risk MM defined as PD ≤18 months after receiving ASCT or the start of initial frontline therapy in patients with no ASCT.17

 Safety - Adverse Events - Second Primary Malignancies

-Case Report: CAR+ TCL Post CARVYKTI in CARTITUDE-4
+clinical data - Case Series: CAR+ TCL post CARVYKTI in CARTITUDE-4

-A case report provided details of a 51-year-old male patient enrolled in the CARTITUDE-4 study who developed a CAR+ TCL post CARVYKTI infusion.16
+A case series provided details of a 51-year-old male patient and a 54-year-old female patient enrolled in the CARTITUDE-4 study who developed a CAR+ PTCL-NOS after CARVYKTI infusion.18

 Methods